ItalyStrap/event/README.md

     SubscribersConfigExtension::SUBSCRIBERS	=> [
         MyClassSubscriber::class,
     ],
-    // You can also add more configuration for the AurynResolver https://github.com/ItalyStrap/empress ]);
+    // You can also add more configuration for the AurynConfig https://github.com/ItalyStrap/empress ]);

 // This will instantiate the EventResolverExtension::class